portotype/portotype.com/guide/2020-08-06-understanding-investors.md

 * Are very busy and spread too thin.
 They will forget what you tell them from meeting to meeting (sometimes within the meeting) and repeat questions a lot.
 * Are insecure.
 Investing is hard, signaling is strong, and most suffer a lot from "me too" dynamics.
-* Are deal driven.
+* Are driven by deals.
 Frequently, investors don't really understand or voice opinions on important tech trends.
 They want to get deals done.

 A minority of outstanding investors: